Church & Community Care

 Serving people with the love of Christ

-At Bridges of Grace, church ministry and community care belong together.
+At Bridges of Grace, we believe church ministry and community care belong together.

-Our vision is to officially launch Bridges of Grace Church in January 2027 as a Christ-centered church family that reaches people with the Gospel, strengthens families through the Word of God, supports children and vulnerable people, and serves the surrounding community with grace and truth.
+Our vision is to officially launch Bridges of Grace Church in January 2027 as a Christ-centered church that preaches the Gospel, teaches the Word of God, makes disciples, and serves the surrounding community with love.

-A place where the Word of God is taught.
+A church where the Word of God shapes daily life.

 Why community care matters

-Many people are facing burdens they cannot carry alone.
+Many people are carrying needs they cannot carry alone.

-Bridges of Grace exists to stand in these places with compassion.
+Bridges of Grace exists to stand near people in these places.

-We believe every person is created by God with dignity, value, and purpose.
+We believe every person is created in the image of God and carries value, dignity, and purpose.
 This is why we serve.
 This is why we care.
-This is why we reach beyond the walls of the church and walk with people in real life.
+This is why the Church must not remain hidden behind walls while people around us are hurting.

 Our church and community care work includes spiritual, emotional, and practical support.

-Our desire is to serve people in ways that are faithful, respectful, and Christlike.
+Our desire is to serve in ways that are faithful, respectful, and Christlike.

 Caring for children and families